-Content ts Pa ge Part A23 Audited Financial Statements52 1. toget Consolidated financial statements and separate financial statements presented ther (IFRS)52 2. voor Gekonsolideerde finansiële state en afsonderlike finansiële state tesame gelê (IFRS)57 3.
-Financial statements (IFRS for SMEs)62 4.
-Finansiële State (IFRS for SMEs)66 ; 5.
-Financial statements (entity specific basis of accounting)70) 6.
-Non-operating company - Company is dormant ļ 7.
-Supplementary schedules - other information } 8.
-Subsequent Event: re-issue of financial statements - emphasis of matter 82) - 9. other Non-compliance with the Companies Act but fair presentation not affected - r matter86 10. regul Reportable irregularity: fair presentation not affected - report on other legal and latory requirements90 11. repo Reportable irregularity: fair presentation affected - qualified opinion and other rting responsibilities reported in same section94 12.
-Going concern assumption inappropriate - adverse opinion98 } 13. dete Going concern: Unable to obtain sufficient appropriate audit evidence to rmine whether the entity will continue as a going concern - disclaimer of opinion 102 1 14.
-Unable to obtain required written representations - disclaimer of opinion 105 ; 15. adve Misstatement: requirements of the financial reporting framework not met - Misstatement: subsidiary financial statements - qualified opinion on olidated financial statements and unqualified opinion on separate financial ments l 17.
-Misstatement: non-consolidation of financial statements - adverse opinion 116 ; 18. aspe Inability to obtain sufficient appropriate audit evidence about a significant of the internal controls - qualified opinion 19. of the Inability to obtain sufficient appropriate audit evidence about a single element e financial statements - qualified opinion t ļ Misstatement and inability to obtain sufficient appropriate audit evidence: idually immaterial, financial statements as a whole are materially misstated and ficient audit evidence - qualified opinion t 21. opini Misstatement: Companies Act disclosures not made by the directors - qualified on make the required disclosures in the auditor's report as it is qualified opinion impracticable to do so - Independently reviewed financial statements140 23.
-Financial statements (compliance framework and Con npanies Act)140 24.
-Onafhanklike oorsig van finansiële jaarstate - redelik verslagdoeningsraamwerk 25.
-Onafhanklike oorsig van finansiële state verslagdoeningsraamwerk en Maatskappywet) ' 26.
-Misstatement: requirements of the financial reportin qualified conclusion • 27.
-Misstatement: non-consolidation of financial statemen ts - adverse opinion 152 28.
-Inability to obtain sufficient appropriate evidence - 155 disclaimer of conclusion Linking Going Concern Considerations with Types of Audit Opi nions 157
+Contents Page Part A Audited Financial Statements 1.
+Consolidated financial statements and separate financial statements presented together (IFRS) Gekonsolideerde finansiële state en afsonderlike finansiële state tesame voorgelê (IFRS) Financial statements (IFRS for SMEs) - Auditor's responsibilities are included in an Appendix Finansiële State (IFRS for SMEs) - Ouditeur se verantwoordelikhede is ingesluit in 'n Bylaag tot die verslag 5.
+Financial statements (entity specific basis of accounting) 6.
+Non-operating company - Company is dormant 7.
+Supplementary schedules - Other information67 8.
+Subsequent Event: Re-issue of financial statements - emphasis of matter71 9.
+Reportable irregularity: Fair presentation not affected - report on other legal and regulatory requirements75 10.
+Reportable irregularity: Fair presentation affected - qualified opinion and other reporting responsibilities reported in same section 11.
+Going concern assumption inappropriate and reportable irregularity - Adverse opinion and report on other legal and regulatory requirements 12.
+Going concern and reportable irregularity: Unable to obtain sufficient appropriate audit evidence to determine whether the entity will continue as a going concern - disclaimer of opinion and report on other legal and regulatory requirements 87 13.
+Unable to obtain required written representations and reportable irregularity - Disclaimer of opinion and report on other legal and regulatory requirements90 14.
+Misstatement: requirements of the financial reporting framework not met - Adverse opinion and auditor's responsibilities are included in an Appendix 15.
+Misstatement: Subsidiary financial statements - qualified opinion on consolidated financial statements and unqualified opinion on separate financial statements 16.
+Misstatement: Non-consolidation of financial statements - adverse opinion102 17.
+Inability to obtain sufficient appropriate audit evidence about a significant aspect of the internal controls - Qualified opinion 18.
+Inability to obtain sufficient appropriate audit evidence about a Non Profit Company's fundraising income - Qualified opinion 19.
+Misstatement and inability to obtain sufficient appropriate audit evidence: Individually immaterial, financial statements as a whole are materially misstated and insufficient audit evidence - qualified opinion

+20. Misstatement: Companies Act disclosures not made by the directors and reportable irregularity - qualified opinion and report on other legal and regulatory requirements 21.
+Misstatement: IFRS disclosures not made by the directors and auditor does not make the required disclosures in the auditor's report as it is impracticable to do so - qualified opinion 22.
+Disclaimer of opinion in the prior year - Disclaimer of opinion on the financial performance and cash flows and qualified opinion on the financial position due to inability to obtain sufficient appropriate audit evidence in respect of certain opening balances Independently reviewed financial statements131 23.
+Financial statements (compliance framework and Companies Act) 24.
+Onafhanklike oorsig van finansiële jaarstate - Redelike voorstelling finansiële verslagdoeningsraamwerk134 25.
+Onafhanklike oorsig van finansiële state (nakomings-finansiële verslagdoeningsraamwerk en Maatskappywet) 26.
+Misstatement: Requirements of the financial reporting framework not met - qualified conclusion Misstatement: Non-consolidation of financial statements - adverse conclusion 143 Inability to obtain sufficient appropriate evidence - Disclaimer of conclusion 146